o1-labs/o1js/README-dev.md

 npm run serve:web
 ```

-To see the user interface in a web browser, go to `http://localhost:8000/`
+To see the test running in a web browser, go to `http://localhost:8000/`

 ## Run tests